yrccondor/wp-webauthn/readme.txt

 WP-WebAuthn is a plug-in for WordPress to enable WebAuthn on your site.
 Just download and install it, and you are in the future of web authentication.

+This plugin has 4 built-in shortcodes, so you can add components like register form to frontend pages.

+Please refer to the [documentation](http://doc.flyhigher.top/wp-webauthn) before using the plugin.

-**PHP extension gmp is required.**
+**PHP extensions gmp and mbstring are required.**

 **WebAuthn requires HTTPS connection or `localhost` to function normally.**

+You can contribute to this plugin on [GitHub](https://github.com/yrccondor/wp-webauthn).

 == Installation ==

-Notice: PHP extension gmp is required.
+Notice: PHP extensions gmp and mbstring are required.

 1. Upload the plugin files to the `/wp-content/plugins/wp-webauthn` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress